heroku-examples/heroku-integration-pattern-eventing-java/README.md

 - Events are not filtered in this sample, so any changes to **Opportunities** result in events triggering **Quote** generation.
 For example one could configure the subscription to only forward/stream events to the web hook when the `StageName` is of a certain value, e.g. `Proposal/Quote`.
 For more information see [here](https://devcenter.heroku.com/articles/getting-started-heroku-events#subscribe-to-platform-events-in-salesforce) and [here](https://devcenter.heroku.com/articles/heroku-events-cli#heroku-events-subscriptions-salesforce-create).
 - [Spring Boot Webflux](https://docs.spring.io/spring-framework/refernce/web/webflux.html) is used in this sample to allow for optimal use of compute resources for dispatching requests to the worker.
 This is a highly optimal way to implement Web Hooks that do minimal work in order to enqueue or buffer work.
 - The class `PricingEngineService` implements the Web Hook that receives the subscribed Salesforce CDC events.
 It contains logic to group CDC events by their `transactionKey` and buffer them until events are received for a different transaction or 15 seconds have passed.
 The implementation of this approach is not designed for production, as it makes assumptions about the processing taking place in only one instance (Dyno) of the web worker.
 To implement this for production where by multiple web workers might be scaled up, a shared state approach should be used such as Redis to manage the buffer - precise details of this approach is outside the scope of this article.
 To learn more about `transactionKey` and best practices for handling it refer to [this](https://developer.salesforce.com/docs/atlas.en-us.change_data_capture.meta/change_data_capture/cdc_replication_steps.htm) article.
-- The class `PricingEngineService` contains logic to bulk create and destroy Opportunities.
+- The class `PricingEngineService.java` contains logic to bulk create and destroy Opportunities.
 This logic is not currently used in this sample but retained.
 It is retained for future versions of this sample to illustrate much larger event volume handling.
 Follow this repo to monitor for changes in the future.
-- The web hook exposed by the `PricingEngineService` to the public internet (currently required) and does not have any authentication applied.
+- The web hook exposed by the `PricingEngineService.java` class is exposed to the public internet (currently required) and does not have any authentication applied.
 Before deploying to production consider implementing authentication and leverage the `--token` parameter of the `events:publications:webhook:create` command accordingly.
 See [here](https://devcenter.heroku.com/articles/heroku-events-cli#heroku-events-subscriptions-salesforce-create) for more information.
+- The `CONNECTION_NAMES` environment variable is used by this sample to provide the alias of the connected Salesforce org given to the `salesforce:connect` command.
+See `SalesforceClient.java` for how its handled.

 Other Samples
 -------------